bglindner/SourceApp/README.md

 # Installation

-The development version of SourceApp is available here for those interested in testing the software before its publication.
-It is anticipated that at the time of publication, we will create and maintain a Bioconda recipe for direct installation with `conda` or `mamba`.
-In the interim, we suggest the following for obtaining a working version of the tool:
+We are currently recommending installation with `conda` / `mamba` and aim to create a Bioconda recipe for easier user installation after publication.
+In the interim, the following guide should allow users to set up two environments for running SourceApp.
+One environment is for the main pipeline of SourceApp (`sourceapp.py`) and the other is for building your own databases (`sourceapp_build.py`).
 ```
 # clone this repo
 git clone https://github.com/blindner6/SourceApp.git